 I decided that I was going to put the focus on ME.
 I was going to reset my life!

-I felt my health declining, depression creeping in and I was ready to call it quits with the man that I loved more than anything.
-I decided to take over and become CEO of my life.
-I learned a few stepmom hacks to happiness that I’d like to share with you!
+I felt my health declining, depression creeping in, and I was ready to call it quits with the man that I loved more than anything.
+For this reason, I decided to take over and become CEO of my life.

-Say NO when you don’t want to do something.
+1. Say NO when you don’t want to do something

 Negative emotions are best dealt with by getting physically active.
 Take out any frustrations you have on the treadmill or in the gym.
 If you must picture someone’s face on that boxing bag, do it!
 Getting outside and going for a walk by yourself is a great way to bring calmness.
 Be mindful and enjoy the sounds that you hear.
 BREATHE!